 Which day of the week is best to go to Epcot?

-We found that Monday still has the longest wait times, but Saturdays went from being the longest to the shortest.
+We found that Monday still has the longest wait times, but Sundays went from being on of the longest to the shortest.

 If your main worry is being on rides, then seeing EPCOT during the weekends of EPCOT Festivals can be a good option.
 Heavy crowds will block your path, but they will generally be concentrated in World Showcase.

 By spending more time in the areas of World Celebration, World Discovery, and World Nature), you can avoid big crowds and enjoy shorter wait times.

 What day of the week is Epcot less crowded?

 Sundays have the lowest average wait times at EPCOT in recent memory, followed by Tuesdays and Wednesdays.
 Saturdays, on the other hand, are not always the best days to visit EPCOT.

 If you’re looking for a day at EPCOT with shorter wait times for rides and attractions, Wednesdays are generally your best bet.